Our Services

 Sealants

-Sealants protect the grooved and pitted surfaces of the teeth, especially the chewing surfaces of back teeth where most cavities in children are found.
-Made of clear or shaded plastic, sealants are applied to the teeth to help keep them cavity-free.
+Sealants protect the grooved and pitted surfaces of the teeth, especially the chewing surfaces of back teeth where children develop most cavities.
+Made of clear or shaded plastic, dentists apply sealants to the teeth to help keep them cavity-free.

 +